jphp-group/jphp/packager/README.md

 jppm init
 ```

-- If you choose `add AppPlugin (yes)` so you can run the created package as jphp application, use `app:run`:
+- If you choose `add AppPlugin (yes)` so you can run the created package as jphp application, use `start`:

 ```
-jppm app:run
+jppm start
 ```

 It will println `Hello World` in your console.
 The php source of the package see in `src/index.php`.